Chris Sawyer's Locomotion

 Reviews

-- Nostalgic gameplay that brings back fond childhood memories, making it a timeless classic.
+- A nostalgic classic that brings back fond childhood memories, making it a joy to play even years later.

-- The game suffers from stability issues, with frequent crashes and bugs that can disrupt gameplay.
+- The game suffers from frequent crashes and stability issues, especially on modern systems, which can disrupt gameplay.

 - 21 % positive mentions